Cray-HPE/docs-csm/operations/node_management/Removing_a_Liquid-cooled_blade_from_a_System.md

 1. Install the blade from the source system in a storage rack or leave it on the cart.

-### Step 10: Rediscover the Chassis BMC of the chassis the blade was removed from
+### 10. Rediscover the Chassis BMC of the chassis the blade was removed from

 1. Determine the name of the Chassis BMC.